 I don’t think most of you would be aware of this secret trick that lets you close all the searched tabs.
-Frankly speaking, I was also not aware of this hack until I stumbled upon it a few days back.
+Frankly speaking, I was unaware of this hack until I stumbled upon it a few days back.

-Just touch and hold the Cancel button and you will see an option to close all the tabs matching a site.
-Simply, hit it and all the tabs matching that particular site will be gone!
+Just touch and hold the Cancel button, and you will see an option to close all the tabs matching a site.
+Simply tap it, and all the tabs matching that particular site will be gone!

-After spending plenty of time on web browsing, now you want to close out all of your open tabs so that prying eyes can’t figure out what you are up to.
-Simply, touch and hold the tabs icon.
-Then, hit the Close All Tabs and boom!
+After spending plenty of time on web browsing, you might want to close out all of your open tabs so that prying eyes can’t figure out what you are up to.
+Simply touch and hold the tabs icon.
+Then, tap Close All Tabs, and boom!
 All the open tabs will be gone.

-Alternately, you can also hit the tabs icon once.
-Then touch and Done button.
-Finally, hit Close All Tabs and they will go away!
+Alternatively, you can also hit the tabs icon once.
+Then long press the Done button.
+Finally, tap Close All Tabs, and they will go away!

-At times after closing all the tabs, I realize I needed to check out some specific ones.
-And that’s the time when this tip comes onto the scene.
+At times after closing all the tabs, I realized I needed to check out some specific ones.
+And that’s the time this tip came onto the scene.

-To reopen recently closed tabs, hit the tabs icon and then touch and hold the ‘+” button.
+To reopen recently closed tabs, hit the tabs icon and then touch and hold the plus (+) button.
 Now, you will see the list of all the tabs you had recently closed.